trngaje/351Files/README.md

 # 351Files
-A single panel file Manager tailored for Anbernic 351 devices: RG351V and RG351P.
+A single panel file Manager tailored for Anbernic 351 devices.
 Can be easily adapted to any Linux-based device.
+I changed it for use in odroid go ultra.
+It automatically recognizes and displays the screen size.
+Set the input value according to the SDL_GAMECONTROLLERCONFIG value.

 Based on DinguxCommander.
 * Original page: https://tardigrade-nx.github.io/2011/dinguxcommander